StevenVanAcker/stevenvanacker.github.io/publications.md

 	interest of extensions.
 Finally, we discuss a browser architecture that allows a user to take control in arbitrating the conflicting security goals."

+ - title: "Raising the Bar: Evaluating Origin-wide Security Manifests"
+   authors: "Steven Van Acker, Daniel Hausknecht, Andrei Sabelfeld"
+   longconf: "Proceedings of the 34th Annual Computer Security Applications Conference"
+   shortconf: "ACSAC 2018"
+   date: "2018"
+   doi: "10.1145/3274694.3274701"
+   pdflink: "/public/papers/raisingthebar.pdf"
+   abstract: "Defending a web application from attackers requires the correct
+	configuration of several web security mechanisms for each and every web page in that web application.
+This configuration process can be difficult and result in gaps in the defense against web attackers because some web pages may be overlooked.
+In this work we provide a first evaluation of the standard draft for an origin-wide security configuration mechanism called the \"origin manifest\".
+The mechanism raises the security level of an entire web origin at once while still allowing the specification of web security policies at the web page level.
+We create prototype implementations of the origin manifest mechanism for both the client-side and server-side, and provide security officers with an automated origin manifest learner and generator to aid them with the configuration of their web origins.
+To resolve potential collisions of policies defined by the web origin with policies defined by web pages we formalize the comparison and combination of web security policies and integrate it into our prototype implementation.
+We evaluate the feasibility of the origin manifest mechanism with a longitudinal study of popular websites to determine whether origin manifest files are stable enough to not require frequent reconfiguration, and perform performance measurements on the Alexa top 10,000 to determine the network traffic overhead.
+Our results show that the origin manifest mechanism can effectively raise the security level of a web origin while slightly improving network performance."

+ - title: "LATEX GLOVES: Protecting Browser Extensions from Probing and Revelation Attacks"
+   authors: "Alexander Sjösten, Steven Van Acker, Pablo Picazo-Sanchez, Andrei Sabelfeld"
+   longconf: "Proceedings of the 26th Annual Network and Distributed System Security Symposium"
+   shortconf: "NDSS 2019"
+   date: "2019"
+   doi: "10.14722/ndss.2019.23309"
+   pdflink: "/public/papers/latexgloves.pdf"
+   abstract: "Browser extensions enable rich experience for the users of
+	today’s web.
+Being deployed with elevated privileges, extensions are given the power to overrule web pages.
+As a result, web pages often seek to detect the installed extensions, sometimes for benign adoption of their behavior but sometimes as part of privacy-violating user fingerprinting.
+Researchers have studied a class of attacks that allow detecting extensions by probing for Web Accessible Resources (WARs) via URLs that include public extension IDs.
+	Realizing privacy risks associated with WARs, Firefox has recently moved to randomize a browser extension’s ID, prompting the Chrome team to plan for following the same path.
+However, rather than mitigating the issue, the randomized IDs can in fact exacerbate the extension detection problem, enabling attackers to use a randomized ID as a reliable fingerprint of a user.
+We study a class of extension revelation attacks, where extensions reveal themselves by injecting their code on web pages.
+We demonstrate how a combination of revelation and probing can uniquely identify 90% out of all extensions injecting content, in spite of a randomization scheme.
+We perform a series of large-scale studies to estimate possible implications of both classes of attacks.
+As a countermeasure, we propose a browser-based mechanism that enables control over which extensions are loaded on which web pages and present a proof of concept implementation which blocks both classes of attacks."

  - title: "Isolating and Restricting Client-Side JavaScript"
    authors: "Steven Van Acker"
    longconf: "PhD Text"